lebateleur/lebateleur.github.io/research.md

 ## Preprints

+**A Complete Diagrammatic Calculus for Boolean Satisfiability** with Tao Gu and [Fabio Zanasi](https://www.zanasi.com/fabio/), submitted to MFPS -- [PDF](https://piedeleu.com/publications/sat-algebra.pdf)

+We propose a diagrammatic calculus to reason about satisfiability of Boolean formulas, and prove it to be sound and complete.
+We then showcase our calculus in a few case studies.
+First, we consider the relationship of our calculus with resolution proof systems and modern SAT-solving heuristics.
+Second, we consider Horn clauses, which leads us to a new decision method for propositional logic programs equivalence under Herbrand model semantics.

 **A Finite Axiomatisation of Automata using String Diagrams**, with [Fabio Zanasi](https://www.zanasi.com/fabio/), submitted to LMCS Special Issue -- [PDF](https://piedeleu.com/publications/diagrammatic-automata-lmcs-submission.pdf), ArXiv version coming soon.